sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/before-history.md

   "type": "before_history",
   "title": "Data Requested Is Before Recorded History", "status": 410,
-  "detail": "This orbit instance is configured to only track a portion of the stellar network's latest history.
-This request is asking for results prior to the recorded history known to this orbit instance.", "instance": "orbit-testnet-001.prd.stellar001.internal.stellar-ops.com/ngUFNhn76T-078058" }
+  "detail": "This orbit instance is configured to only track a portion of the rover network's latest history.
+This request is asking for results prior to the recorded history known to this orbit instance.", "instance": "orbit-testnet-001.prd.stellar001.internal.rover-ops.com/ngUFNhn76T-078058" }
 ```